Migrating from ngx-formly to ng-forge

 Does ng-forge use Reactive Forms (FormGroup / FormControl)?

-No. ng-forge is built on Angular Signal Forms (@angular/forms/signals), a separate system with a different primitive — FieldTree<T> — that holds value, validity, dirty/touched state, and errors as signals.
+No. ng-forge is built on Angular Signal Forms (@angular/forms/signals), a separate system whose primitive, FieldTree<T>, holds value, validity, dirty/touched state, and errors as signals.
 There is no FormGroup or FormControl involved.
 If your formly app exposes a formGroup to consumers (template parents, services, etc.), those touch-points have no direct equivalent and need to be rewritten against the Signal Forms surface.

 How do I report bugs / get help?
 Open an issue at github.com/ng-forge/ng-forge or join Discord.
 For evaluation help, the MCP server lets an LLM in your IDE scaffold configs for you.